devkbnkz/Breech/README.md

 # Breech
-Application made with <3 in Python which helps scan websites for hidden directories.
+Application made with <3 in Python which scans websites for hidden directories.